At a glance:

 Late Payment Penalties

 The first consequence of missing a premium payment is often a late fee.
-Depending on your insurance provider, missing the payment deadline can result in financial penalties, which will add to your total premium cost.
-If you continue to miss payments, the penalties may increase or lead to additional administrative fees.
+Depending on your insurance provider, missing the payment deadline can result in penalties, which will add to your total premium cost.

 Lapse of Policy